N3v1/Calculator/README.md

 - Many thanks to [**jiri132**](https://github.com/jiri132) for his extraordinary help with this project.
 - Many things to [**chavi362**](https://github.com/chavi362) for her extraordinary help with this project.
 - Many thanks to everyone who contributed to this project and also to you who read till here.

+---
+### Note
+°The repo won't recieve any new features and bug-fixes